RLOpenCatalyst/catdocs/Catalyst/source/orgsetupdefined.rst

 ^^^^^^^^^^^^^^^
 **Setup Business Groups for an Organization**

 In an Organization you can create multiple Business Groups.
+A Business Groups can be a business division in your organization

 **Follow the steps below to create a new Business Group in an Organization**